lia-simeone/coding-basics/Small_data_course.md

 #####Generators
-* As noted in Python II, generators have the same syntax as a fucntion except they use yield rather than return
+* As noted in Python II, generators have the same syntax as a function except they use yield rather than return
 * If you call a function that creates a generator, that will restart the generator
 * In order to advance the generator, you need to assign it to a generator object and then call next on that generator object my_generator_object=mygeneratorfunction()